sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 [reflection]: https://ziglang.org/documentation/master/#Function-Reflection

-Moreover, in zig is straightforward the use of C libraries, opening a rich ecosystem ecosystem from day zero of any project.
+Moreover, in zig is straightforward the use of C libraries, opening a rich ecosystem from day zero of any project.

-Zig also doubles as a build system, where the build script is written in zig itself, and given the high portability and ease of installation of its runtime, makes it an ideal tool for projects that not necessarily are zig
+Zig also doubles as a build system, where the build script is written in zig itself, and given the high portability and ease of installation of its runtime, makes it an ideal tool for projects that aren't necessarily are zig
 projects: remember, zig is also a C compiler.

 ## Installation